-Skincare Mistakes: What sabotages its effectiveness
+Skincare Mistakes: What sabotages its effect

 The beauty industry produces new products, routines, and recommendations daily.
 What gets lost in this noise are the fundamental mistakes that neutralize even the most effective active ingredients.
 They arise from impatience, misinformation, or a routine that is more complex than necessary.